Oracle Contribution

 - Run

-make oracle-contributefrom the repository root. - Review generated fixtures and metadata.
+make oracle-contributefrom the repository root. - Review the generated goldens and metadata.

 - Open a pull request with the captured data.